Roxette: 1999–2001: Have a Nice Day and Room Service

 Gessle and Fredriksson reunited in 1998 to record material for a new Roxette album, Have a Nice Day, which was released in February 1999 and gave Roxette a comeback in continental Europe.
 It entered at No. 1 in Sweden and No. 2 in Germany.
 The first single, "Wish I Could Fly", became their highest-charting UK single since 1993 (No. 11).
 In Sweden it charted at No. 4, their best position since "Sleeping in My Car".
 Although the second single, "Anyone", did not chart well in Europe, "Stars", the third single, charted well in Scandinavian and German-speaking countries.
 NME's review called Have a Nice Day "...another clever-clever bastard of an album which defies Doctor Rock."
-A review of "I Wish I could Fly" written by Håkan Steen of Aftonbladet said, "The come-back single is a disappointment.
-The lyrics which conveys a sense of distance in a relationship, are not particularly engaging."
+A review of "I Wish I Could Fly" written by Håkan Steen of Aftonbladet said, "The come-back single is a disappointment.
+The lyrics, which convey a sense of distance in a relationship, are not particularly engaging."
 The album, according to Billboard magazine, was under discussion for release in the US, but ultimately, it was not released there.

 In 2000, Fredriksson released a greatest hits compilation called Äntligen (At Last), which went on to be a big seller in Sweden, peaking at No. 1 for three weeks.
 Meanwhile, Roxette signed a US distribution deal with Edel Music, which re-released Don't Bore Us, Get to the Chorus!
 In doing so, it replaced some non-US hits with songs from Have a Nice Day.
 To promote the release the duo did a small tour of The United States, performing at the Boston Mixfest and at the Virgin Megastore in Times Square.
 The single "Wish I Could Fly", included on the album, reached No. 27 on the Billboard Adult Contemporary chart and No. 40 on the Adult Top 40 chart.